PET Rapid Image Reconstruction Challenge (PETRIC): Funding

 \section{Funding}

 PETRIC was organised by members of the Collaborative Computational Project in Synergistic Reconstruction for Biomedical Imaging (CCP SyneRBI) which has been funded by grants of the Engineering and Physical Sciences Research Council (EP/T026693/1) and by the Science and Technology Facilities Council through the UK Research and Innovation Digital Research Infrastructure program.
+CT is funded by the NWO AES Vici Talent program (doi:10.61686/REEAR02777).